PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 </p>

 <!-- <+func.Popup+> -->

 The other output Popups are variations on parameters.
 Usually the button_type parameter is the primary one changed.

-The other output Popups are variations on parameters.
-Usually the button_type parameter is the primary one changed.